maxpou/maxpou.fr/_posts/2016-05-25-vagrant-symfony-windows.md

 * ...

 It is a good base.
-For my needs, I pimp this box (take a look on [my fork](https://github.com/maxpou/scotch-box)).
+For my needs, I pimp this box (take a look on [my fork (on GitHub)](https://github.com/maxpou/scotch-box)).
 I found it pretty cool on my own linux... but on my Windows, it's **really SLOW!**

 ![]({{ site.url }}/images/articles/vagrant-windows/snail-1.gif)

 *Before: running a Symfony app into a Vagrant box*

-Here is some tip's to speed up your machine.
+Here is some tip's to speed up your application.

 ## First step: Install plugins